 Crawford Market © Bernard Gagnon

 The colourful indoor Crawford Market (Mahatma Jyotiba Phule Market) is where locals of central Mumbai go shopping for their fruit, vegetables and (for the brave) meat.
-Rudyard Kipling was born just south of the market, in 1865, and an ornate fountain designed by his father, Lockwood Kipling, sits between old fruit boxes at the market's centre.
+Rudyard Kipling was born just south of the market, in 1865.
+An ornate fountain designed by his father, Lockwood Kipling, sits between old fruit boxes at the market's centre.
 He also designed the frieze depicting Indian peasants in wheat fields which hangs above the main entrance.
 You can find almost anything at the market which is large and full of surprises.
 The animal market at the rear sells everything from poodles to parrots in small cages.

 Address: Junction of Dadabhoy Naoroji Road and Carnac Road